Let's Talk

 8. What kind of data does an AI agent need to function?

-AI agents need structured data, unstructured text or code, and multimodal information such as audio or video.
-It receives real-time feeds through APIs or sensors and stores the contextual information in short and long-term memory.
-This data is utilized by machine learning algorithms to reason and make decisions, and to further improve itself.
+AI agents use structured data, unstructured text or code, and multimodal information such as audio or video.
+It receives real-time feeds through APIs or sensors and stores the context in memory.
+This data is utilized by ML algorithms to make decisions and improve itself.

 Connect With Our Team, Discuss Your AI Agent Development Requirements, and Begin Your Project in Just Next Few Days.